Elevated Front-foot Barbell Split Squat

 Follow these step-by-step instructions to perform Elevated Front-foot Barbell Split Squat with proper form and technique.

-Push through your front heel to rise back to the starting position, fully extending your knee and hip.
+Drive through your elevated front heel to push back up to the starting position, extending both legs.

 Secondary Muscles